+the rent

+,

+the .

 The purpose of a rent review is to bring the rent into line with rents

+,

+• , 1

 Many older leases provide for "upwards only" review.
-When rents are falling, this prejudices a tenant.
-However,
+When rents are fall this prejudices a tenant.
+However, ing,

+,

+,

-We have provided a step by step procedure to make the process as simple ,
+We have provided a step by step procedure to make the process as simp . ole

+,

+•

-29. Failure to agree reviewed rent
+Failure to agree reviewed rent

 A simple procedure for resolving disputes.
-We have made this provision because it is likely to be acceptable to all parties, .
+We have made this provision because it is likely to be acceptable to all parties,

-The provision for the person appointed to act as expert and not as arbitrator is

-30. At the end of the lease
+At the end of the lease

 These provisions simply tie up loose ends.

-If the tenant has fitted out the premises for / ,
+If the tenant has fitted out the premises for /

-31. Stamp Duty

-In some states you .